subahanih/Angular7-Reactive-forms-Filters/README.md

 # Angular7-Reactive-forms-Filters
-Angular7 - Reactive forms and custom filters in column level
+Angular7 - Reactive forms and custom filters in column level.

+This Ninox ERP application I have created as two different project
+  * Front end is developed using Angular 7.0.1
+  * Back end is developed using Spring Boot Rest API, MySql with OAuth2 Security.

+Note:- I haven't posted my integarated(Fron & Back end) source.
+  For a learning purpose I have posted this source in github.
+  Back end source is given in my github - https://github.com/subahanih/Spring-Boot-OAuth2-Configuration-MySql

 ### Login Screen
 ![](screenshots/ninox-erp-login.png)